Ireland

 The guiding principles in regard to reporting child abuse or neglect may be summarised as follows:

-Contact: Tusla Child and Family Agency
+Agency: Tusla Child and Family Agency

 Floors 2-5, Brunel Building